Rob West (Chair)

 Born and bred in Colchester, in his spare time he enjoys playing the guitar, photography, sport and walking.

-Jennie is an Associate and the Marketing Manager at Birkett Long.
+Jennie is a Senior Associate and the Head of Marketing at Birkett Long.
 Her key responsibilities are creation of the firm’s marketing strategy and ensuring activities feed directly into achieving the firm’s main objectives.
 She runs a team of problem solvers who help their teams identify opportunities and manage the firm’s profile consistently.
-She is an associate member of the Chartered Institute of Marketing and has completed the Professional Diploma in Marketing.
+She is a Chartered Marketer, an associate member of the Chartered Institute of Marketing and has completed the Professional Diploma in Marketing.

 Much of her spare time is taken up by music (and shoes!).
 She is the co-founder and musical director of Exaltation!
 Choir.
 At St Andrew’s Church, she coordinates the worship band at their informal ‘Ignite’ services.
 She is a Grade 8 flautist and, as well as singing, she is occasionally found enthusiastically bashing a cajón (slightly out of time).